 Since these types of packages are used for deployment and need to be installed while deployment is ongoing, one can easily mistake them as production packages.
 The best approach will be to set them as dev dependencies in your app and install them globally in your CI/CD Docker image.
 This approach also buys you more deployment time as you won't need to reinstall them every time your CI/CD pipeline runs.

-Created this Docker image avonnadozie/serverless for this purpose, feel free to reuse.
+Created this Docker image avonnadozie/serverless for this purpose, feel free to reuse it.

 serverless-offline plugin and other necessary packages you need to deploy to lambda successfully.